Urdu alphabet: Ye

-The 2 he's
+The 2 hes

 He is divided into two variants: gol he ("round he") and do-cašmi he ("two-eyed he").

 Gol he is written round and zigzagged, and can impart the "h" (//ɦ//) sound anywhere in a word.
 Additionally, at the end of a word, it can be used to render the long "a" or the "e" vowels (//ɑː// or //eː//), which also alters its form slightly (on modern digital writing systems, this final form is achieved by writing two he's consecutively).

 Do-cašmi he is written as in Arabic Naskh style script (as a loop), in order to create the aspirate consonants and write Arabic words.